joaoceron/IXP_harware_vendor_by_ASN/README.md

-# Hardware Vendor used by IXP Participants
+# Mapping concentrations of device vendors at IXPs

-In this research we investigated the hardware vendor used by peers connected to Internet Exchange Points.
-We have collected MAC addresses from 17 IXPs in different countries and identify the IXP participants's market share by vendors.
+Internet Exchange Points (IXPs) are among the most popular ways for Internet Service Providers (ISPs) and Content Distribution Networks (CDNs) to exchange traffic.
+In this post, we analyze the hardware that they use to connect to IXPs.
+We investigate  24 IXPs distributed across 15 countries, from the EU, US, Africa, and Brazil, which together interconnect more six thousand IXP members.
+Our goal is to determine if there is a market dominance from the part of the hardware vendors among IXP members.